Codecademy Pro: Worth It or Waste of Money?

 • Pros: Affordable courses, frequent discounts, and lifetime access to purchased content.

-• Cons: Courses vary in quality, and there’s no unified curriculum or career-focused paths.
+• Cons: Courses vary in quality, and no unified curriculum or career-focused paths exist.

 While Udemy provides more flexibility and specialization in course selection, Codecademy Pro offers a more structured and interactive learning experience.